Scottish Place Names

 Houston family recorded in Paisley Abbey

 For comparability with other large cities around the world, Greater Houston has been defined as the entire urban area including and surrounding the City of Houston.
-This area extends from Pinehurst, The Woodlands and New Caney in the north to Alvin and Galveston in the south, and from Katy and Rosenberg in the west to Mont Belvieu and Baytown in the east.
-This is a vast metropolitan area, typical of the urban sprawl that characterises most American cities as a consequence of the steady population influx from rural areas, the post-WWII baby boom and the 1960s 'flight to the suburbs'.
-Suburban growth was further accelerated in Houston's case by the oil boom of the 60s and 70s.
+This area extends from Pinehurst, The Woodlands and New Caney in the north to Alvin and Galveston in the south, and from Katy and the Rosenberg-Richmond area in the west to Mont Belvieu and Baytown in the east.
+This is a vast metropolitan area, typical of the urban sprawl that characterises most American cities as a consequence of the steady population influx from rural areas, the post-WWII baby boom and the 1960s ‘flight to the suburbs’.
+Suburban growth was further accelerated in Houston’s case by the oil boom of the 60s and 70s.

 Acknowledgements: